GMAT Sample Questions

 Analytical Writing Assessment

 This section has two sub sections i.e. the analysis of an issue and the analysis of an argument.
 The candidate has to understand the topic well and give reasoning in support of the issue as well as the argument in a logical manner.
-A sample question for both the subsections is given in the succeeding paragraphs.
+A representative question for both the subsections is given in the succeeding paragraphs.

 Analysis of an Issue